 Degradation of Benthos

 The environmental quality Detroit River is reflected by the kinds of insects living in the river bottom sediment.
 In 2016, researchers reviewed sediment chemistry and benthos data collected from extensive sampling events.
 They found that the benthic community in the Detroit River is typical of what a connecting river environment would support.
 There are no toxic effects to the benthos from the sediment and the benthic community is similar to upstream sites in the river.
 This work shows that the river has improved over time and good progress has been made through the numerous cleanup projects completed to date.
-The DRCC will soon request the re-designation of the degradation of benthos Beneficial Use Impairment (BUI) to “not-impaired.”
+The DRCC has officially requested the re-designation of the Degradation of Benthos Beneficial Use Impairment (BUI) to “not-impaired.”

 Phytoplankton and Zooplankton

-Phytoplankton (tiny plants) and zooplankton (weak-swimming microscopic animals) are key components of aquatic ecosystems, forming the base of most marine food webs.
+Phytoplankton (tiny plants) and zooplankton (weak-swimming microscopic animals) are key components of aquatic ecosystems, forming the base of most aquatic food webs.
 Environment and Climate Change Canada analyzed 65 archived plankton samples collected in different surveys areas.
 In 2015, zooplankton samples were taken at various sites along the Detroit River.
-These samples are currently awaiting analysis.
-Environment and Climate Change Canada will complete the surveys and will also do the analysis as well.

 Due to their long life span, much of which is spent in or around water, snapping turtles provide excellent insight into environmental health.
 Locally, researchers monitor turtle nests to ensure turtles are hatching normally and to ensure mercury and polychlorinated biphenyls (PCBs) are not accumulating in eggs.
 In 2014 and 2015, there was no significant difference in hatching success or deformities between samples from the Detroit River area and samples collected at Long Point.
 Furthermore, PCB levels in eggs have been decreasing over time.